 - 1. Certify that the EIR for the Project has been completed in compliance with CEQA and reflects the independent judgment and analysis of the City. - 2.
-Find that the text revisions to the EIR merely clarify, amplify or make insignificant modifications to the EIR, and the revisions to the Project do not require major revisions to the EIR due to new or substantially more severe significant effects on the environment; therefore, recirculation of the EIR is not required. - 3.
+Find that the text revisions to the EIR merely clarify, amplify or make insignificant modifications to the EIR; therefore, recirculation of the EIR is not required. - 3.
 Adopt the Findings for the Project, attached hereto as "Exhibit EA-1," and incorporated herein by reference a.
 AIR QUALITY